• HOME

 If you’re struggling with poor energy, low motivation and staying consistent, you might be making some of these mistakes…!

-Here are some of the top ones I see moms make with their routine:
+Here are some of the top 10 health mistakes busy women & moms make:

 1. Having an all or nothing mentality: Aiming for perfection is a recipe for disaster.
 Trust me, I know Mama, that it is tough to change our expectations.
 But this just leads to stress and frustration.